Get

 Regular exercise can help improve digestion and reduce gas.
 Ensure that your dog gets plenty of activity based on breed and age requirements.

-great pyrenees dog with owner
+great pyrenees on a leash with its owner

 Image Credit: Cody Hanson Photography, Shutterstock